RickGroot/progressive-web-apps-2021/README.md

 * Look at image details
 * See different images every time

+## Service worker
+To improve loading speed and stability this project has a service worker.
+Whenever a page gets loaded the service worker looks at the requests and send back CSS and javaScript files.
+Because these files get stored in your browser cache the response time will become shorter, because these files don't need to be fetched from the server.
+The service worker also stores an offline page, which is shown whenever the user is offline.

 ## Performance
 ### API
 API calls take a long time, I did some research to improve fetch time, but there is no solution.
 Serving cached images doesn't fit the project concept and therefore is not suitable.